 UN refugee agency welcomes Thai move to give cave boys citizenship

-The U.N. refugee agency welcomed on Thursday a decision by Thailand to grant Thai citizenship to three boys and their soccer coach from among a group of 13 who were rescued from a flooded cave last month.

-BANGKOK: The U.N. refugee agency welcomed on Thursday a decision by Thailand to grant Thai citizenship to three boys and their soccer coach from among a group of 13 who were rescued from a flooded cave last month.
+BANGKOK: The UN refugee agency welcomed on Thursday (Aug 9) a decision by Thailand to grant Thai citizenship to three boys and their football coach from among a group of 13 who were rescued from a flooded cave last month.

 A dramatic, international rescue effort ended on July 10 when they were all brought out safely after an ordeal lasting more than two weeks.